 Building a Human Connection

-“The NETwork, at the time, was called Community NETwork,” Gina said, referring to our African American Employee Resource Group (ERG), the oldest in the company.
+“The NETwork, at the time, was called Community NETwork,” Gina said, referring to our African American Employee Group (EG), the oldest in the company.
 “They came to the Little Rock Call Center and set up a table in the break room.
-Employee Resource Groups weren’t a big thing back then.
-I didn’t know there was a black organization within the company.”
+Employee Groups weren’t a big thing back then.
+I didn’t know there was a Black organization within the company.”

 Then there are the Cafe Conversations, group discussions that Gina helps arrange and host with chapters as needed.
 With groups no greater than 50 people, Cafe Conversations are a chance to break down boundaries and discuss how misconceptions can affect employees and prevent them from being their authentic selves.